kdh4970/isaacsim_g1_locomotion/README.md

 ## How to use

 ```
-cd $HOME/isaacsim # Change it to your isaacsim directory.
+# Change it to your isaacsim directory.
+cd $HOME/isaacsim

 git clone https://github.com/kdh4970/isaacsim_g1_locomotion.git

+# Use isaacsim python.
 ./python.sh ./isaacsim_g1_locomotion/run.py
 ```